Europium acetylacetonate

-Europium acetylacetonate is a compound with formula Eu(C5H7O2)3(H2O)2.
-It is a europium(III) complex with three acetylacetonate and two aquo ligands.
+Europium acetylacetonate is a coordination complex with formula Eu(C5H7O2)3.
+Although this anhydrous acetylacetonate complex is widely discussed, some sources suggest that it is really the dihydrate Eu(C5H7O2)3(H2O)2.

+Upon attempted dehydration by heating under vacuum, the dihydrate converts to the oxo-cluster Eu4O(C5H7O2)10.
+This behavior is also observed for gadolinium acetylacetonate, yttrium acetylacetonate, lanthanum acetylacetonate, and erbium acetylacetonate.

 The electronic structure of the Eu^{3+} core gives the complex an unusual charge-transfer band absent in other lanthanide acetylacetonates.
 The photoluminescent emission lines occur near 465 (blue), 525 (green), and 579 nm (yellow), and are unusually sharp, especially the yellow doublet.
 Doping a blend of polyacrylate and polycarbonate with europium acetylacetonate enhances photoluminescence over a broad range of ultraviolet wavelengths.
 EuFOD is a substituted derivative.